ceramicnetwork/.github/OVERVIEW.md

 ### Wallets and Authentication Systems

-**Integrate Platform-Agnostic, Self-Sovereign Identity**: Give your users a Ceramic 3ID, which is an abstraction from individual key pair and contract accounts that eliminates private key lock-in.
+**Integrate Platform-Agnostic, Self-Sovereign Identity**: Give your wallet the ability to let users manage their data as well as their keys via 3ID, which is an abstraction from individual key pair and contract accounts that eliminates private key lock-in.
 DIDs are used for interoperable data signing, encryption, and service authorization with all the wallet keys your users already have.

 ### Databases